 Step 6 - Customize the design

-The Poster, Card, Overlap, Collage, and Stack Image Blocks have their own style settings in the Style Editor.
+The Poster, Card, Overlap, Collage, and Stack Image Blocks have their own style settings in the Site Styles panel.
 The preview of the image on your page will change so you can view the changes in real time.
 We recommend playing around with the settings until you find a design you like.

 To learn more, visit our layout guides: